 This stands in stark contrast to other human rights, the body of law and jurisprudence around which has been greatly developed over the past 30 years.
 This causes the right to self-determination to operate more as a “political” than a legal right, fundamentally undermining basic guarantees of legal certainty underlying human rights law.

 Without legal certainty, the right is currently operating as a right in name only.
-The international system cannot properly adjudicate or mediate between competing claims for self-determination.
+And this has real world practical consequences:

 What we are doing about it